What's included in Ancient DNA Origins?

 - The Ancient DNA Origins DNA test provides powerful, innovative, and interactive DNA-based tools to help you find your ancient ancestors, trace your prehistorical lineages, and determine your ancient tribal origins.

-- Find out how related you are to the Zulus of South Africa (400 BC – 1800 AD) found at ten sites in South Africa.
+- Find out how related you are to the Zulus of South Africa (400 BC – 1800 AD) found at ten sites in South Africa. from these sites Maps data: (C) Google Maps 2023

 - Receive a detailed breakdown of your ancient geographical origins, ancient ancestry maps showing where your ancestors lived and traveled, and your exact genetic similarity to each member of your ancient tribe.